 While Shawnee State's academic curriculum has in the past attracted students who wished to complete the first two years of a baccalaureate degree, the majority enrolled in one of the many technical programs geared toward preparing participants for employment.
-Those programs continue to grow, as borne out by the addition in recent years of the new Occupational Therapy Assistant and Physical Therapist Assistant programs.
+Those programs continue to grow, as borne out by the addition in recent years of the Occupational Therapy Assistant, Physical Therapist Assistant, and Legal Assisting Technology programs.
+The University presently awards the Bachelor of Arts or Bachelor of Science in six major fields, offers certification in elementary education, and plans additional majors.

-The Continuing Education Department has grown steadily as well, to the point where more than 5,000 participants will have taken part during the 1989-90 academic year.
-Programs geared toward academically talented children have proven more popular year after year, and Shawnee's Dislocated Workers Program has become a model throughout the state and beyond.
+The Continuing Education Department has grown steadily as well, to the point where more than 7,000 participants will have taken part during the 1990-91 academic year.
+Programs geared toward academically talented children have proven more popular year after year, and Shawnee State's Dislocated Workers Program has become a model throughout the state and beyond.